 Article 42.
-Upon motion duly made and seconded and motion made by Daniel Fortier, Chairman, Conservation Commission, it was So-Passed by Majority Vote for the Town to amend the Carver Wetlands Protection Bylaw by amending Section II, Filing Procedures, (B) Notice of Intent, (5) by substituting \$70 in place of \$50 in the sentence "The Notice of Intent shall be accompanied by a filing fee the amount of which shall be determined by 801 CMR 4.02 (310) (Executive Office for Administration and Finance) plus an additional cost of \$50.00 to cover administrative expenses".
+To see if the Town will vote to amend the Carver Wetlands Protection Bylaw by amending Section II, Filing Procedures, (B) Notice of Intent, (5) by substituting \$70 in place of \$50 in the sentence "The Notice of Intent shall be accompanied by a filing fee the amount of which shall be determined by 801 CMR 4.02 (310) (Executive Office for Administration and Finance) plus an additional cost of \$50.00 to cover administrative expenses"; or take any other action relative thereto.